 Priyanka gives cops slip, reaches residence of ex-IPS officer held for anti-CAA protests

-Virtually giving police a slip and some anxious moments, Congress leader Priyanka Gandhi Vadra on Saturday evening reached the house of retired IPS officer SR Darapuri, who has been arrested in connection with the recent protests over the Citizenship (Amendment) Act (CAA) here.
-After meeting party workers, the Congress general secretary headed for the Indiranagar (sector-18) residence of Darapuri.
+A high-voltage drama unfolded here on Saturday evening as Congress leader Priyanka Gandhi Vadra virtually gave a slip and some tense moments to police, and reached the residence of retired IPS officer SR Darapuri, who has been arrested in connection with the recent protests over the Citizenship (Amendment) Act (CAA).
+The Congress general secretary claimed that she was surrounded, held by the throat by a female cop and pushed by another female cop.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)